marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 or controlled or that aids in the management of another device for Energy Management.

+East-West Traffic
+: Network traffic that flows between servers within a data center or between different components of a distributed system.
+This type of traffic is typically characterized by low latency and high bandwidth requirements.

+South-North Traffic
+: Network traffic that flows between clients and servers, typically traversing the internet or a wide area network (WAN).
+This type of traffic is typically characterized by higher latency and more varied bandwidth requirements.

 # Motivation

 ## Impact on Energy Metrics